antonioscalaunina/ANTI-FASc/Example3_Makran_Hazard.md

     cp input_Makran.json input.json

+And just as example, we used a simplified magnitude binning (only 18 bins between Mw 6.0 and Mw 9.0) and only one scaling relationship (Strasser).
+To use this simplified version

+    cp scaling_relationship_Makran.json scaling_relationship.json

 The preprocess steps might be skipped for this applications exploiting the already available files stored in the folder *config_files*.
-However with the following
+However with the following *input.json* and *scaling_relationship.json* files you can also run the whole workflow starting from the preprocess steps

             {"zone_name": "makran2",    # If the user want to skip the preprocess phase this name should be the corresponding folder name in this [file](https://github.com/antonioscalaunina/ANTI-FASc/blob/main/config_files/slabs_database)
             "Merc_zone": 41,            # Select the proper Mercator Zone from this [file](https://github.com/antonioscalaunina/ANTI-FASc/blob/main/config_files/slabs_database)